dkimhw/launch_school/js_109/js_109_written.md

 * Main Definition:

-  * A variable's scope determines where it is available in a program. **The location where you declare a variable determines its scope.**
+  * A variable's scope determines where it is available to use in a program. **The location where you declare a variable determines its scope.**

 * What scopes are there?